 You can see that this plane matches the address plane again.

 You can see how the plane matches on both sides where the club is on the exact same plane angle.
-At this point, the trial foot is still on the ground and lead knee is still flexed and solid.
+At this point, the trail foot is still on the ground and the lead knee is still flexed and solid